'Shores Acres Strong' relief fund launched to help survivors after Hurricane Idalia

 ST. PETERSBURG, Fla. — One St. Petersburg community is continuing to recover from Hurricane Idalia.

-Nearly one month after the storm, some people still can't return home.
+Nearly one month after the storm, some people in the Shore Acres neighborhood still can't return home.
 Now, a new effort is underway to help neighbors, especially those still displaced by the storm.

 Giving back is how Karina Marin Kobil is processing what was lost.